-Soy is an important raw material for our supply chains, being a high-quality source of both protein and energy.
 Whilst it is used as an ingredient in a range of products, 75% of soy produced globally is used to feed animals.
 It is therefore a vital ingredient for the production of our meat, poultry, dairy and eggs.

+We estimate our soy footprint to be just over 170,000 tonnes.
 We are working with our suppliers to ensure zero-net deforestation for soy.

 Aldi is a member of the global Roundtable on Responsible Soy (RTRS), which works to promote responsible soy production.
 Alongside other UK businesses, we are also signatories to the UK Industry Roundtable for Sustainable Soy, where we have committed to publish a time-bound plan to source soy sustainably.